kruzer/lmgui/README.md

 # LTEMonitor Angular Gui

-This is a gui part of LTEMonitor.
+This is a gui part of LTEMonitor: https://github.com/kruzer/LTEMonitor

 ## Usage